Allowing Space to Grieve the Childhood Loss of the Authentic Self

 The Fragmented Self

 The neurobiology of inner parts work offers a beautiful way to more deeply understand the somatic experience of early trauma in the body.
 The true self remains hidden as the false-self fragments into different parts to carry this pain and allow survival.
+The hurt child within is comprised of orphaned, fragmented parts of self which carried the burden of this pain.

-Those who have been disenfranchised in their loss, will often remain stuck in a continual cycle of self-disenfranchising their inner experience, seeking to hide the inner pain from others through internalising self-blame.
+Each part holds implicit trauma memories stuck in the body, made up of neural pathways cut off from other parts of the brain.
+Those who have been disenfranchised in their loss will often remain stuck in a continual cycle of self-disenfranchising their inner experience, seeking to hide the inner pain from others through internalising self-blame.
 They often feel consumed with guilt and a sense of betrayal of their parents to ever talk about shadow aspects of their childhood.
-This self-invalidation and self-abandonment repeats the painful cycle of childhood experiences of invalidation.
-These feelings of isolation, self-alienation, silence and shame lie at the heart of disenfranchised grief.

 Interpersonal neurobiology shows how developing somatic mindfulness can bring more regulation and soothe the amygdala by activating the pre-frontal cortex of the brain, the part that allows us to witness our inner experience.
+With guidance we can strengthen the adult, compassionate self-witnessing part which can recognize the different parts being activated through tracking body sensations and creating more space in the body.

 By responding from the adult self to hold the hurt child within, we can allow the warmth and attunement to be felt in the body in ways that were missing at that time.
 Often, we need a trusted guide, such as a somatic therapist, to help us to learn this new language of the heart and body.